Frequently Asked Questions

 With very few exceptions, every porous mineral building material, including stone, tile, masonry, concrete and grout, will benefit from being well sealed.
 To maximize these benfits the selection of the most suitable sealer is critical.
 There are two main types of sealers, namely, surface topical sealers and impregnating sealers.
 A surface topical sealer will provide a physical film or barrier over the surface.
 The result is a darkening of the surface.
 These coatings are less hard than the origianl surface and will wear and weather relatively quickly, often make the surface more slippery when wet and must be completely stripped off when re-coating.
 Salts and water may also build-up under the surface, causing the coating to appear cloudy and peel.
 Impregnating sealers can be classified as those that repel water and those that repel both water and oil based stains (the ones germs cling to).
 Impregnating sealers usually have little effect on the frictional properties and appearance of the surface but will not completely stop dirt and rubber getting into the open pores of the surface.
 When comparing similar sounding impregnating sealers the two most important questions are: (a) is it permanent? and (b) how deep does it penetrate below the surface?
 A good depth of penetration is critical to provide protection against traffic wear and weathering.

-We believe Dry-Treat's products are the best impregnating sealers money can buy.
+We believe STAIN-PROOF® products are the best impregnating sealers money can buy.
 However, they do have their limits.
 For instance they will not stop surface etching, so to minimize absorption the spill should be cleaned up immediately.
 If you want your surface to be "bullet proof" you may have to use a polyurethane coating (which will need recoating every few years, change the look and cause water to build-up underneath) or use a glazed ceramic tile.
-We recommend regular cleaning of treated exterior surfaces with Hanafinn Oxy-Klenza™.
+We recommend regular cleaning of treated exterior surfaces with STAIN-PROOF Alkaline Cleaner, formerly known as Hanafinn Oxy-Klenza™.

 No, best to use one product or the other.
-If you are after an enhanced look then just use the INTENSIFIA™ so you achieve the desired color of the surface and also have excellent resistance to oil stains.
+If you are after an enhanced look then just use STAIN-PROOF® Color Enhancing Sealer, formerly known as INTENSIFIA™, so you achieve the desired color of the surface and also have excellent resistance to oil stains.
 The product will darken the apparent color and also make the features of the surface readily visible.
-If you prefer to keep the original look then just use STAIN-PROOF Original™.
-Please note that we use to recommend going over the top of the now superseded product ENHANCE-PLUS™ with STAIN-PROOF Original™.
-This practice is no longer necessary when using INTENSIFIA™.
+If you prefer to keep the original look then just use STAIN-PROOF Premium Impregnating Sealer, formerly known as STAIN-PROOF Original™.
+Please note that we used to recommend going over the top of the now superseded product ENHANCE-PLUS™ with Premium Impregnating Sealer.
+This practice is no longer necessary when using Color Enhancing Sealer.

-It is possible to paint over a surface that has been treated with STAIN-PROOF Original™ but a solvent based primer must be used first.
+It is possible to paint over a surface that has been treated with STAIN-PROOF® Premium Impregnating Sealer, formerly known as STAIN-PROOF Original™, but a solvent based primer must be used first.
 Otherwise the treated surface will repel the paint.